-Finding Your Voice: Free-Writing and Acting for Beginners with Renee Whalen and Joe Hewes-Clark
+Finding Your Voice: Free-Writing and Acting for Beginners with Julia Franco and Joe Hewes-Clark

 This combination course interweaves creative writing with the performing arts.
 Start each day with a variety of free-writing and internal reflection practices—providing the tools for creative and confident self-expression.
 The second half of class will teach the basics of being on stage.
 Students will learn the techniques of both scripted and improvisational theatre.
 Diction, movement, posture, breathing, projection, and dramatic presence will all be explored.
 No previous experience necessary, this class offers a fun and supportive environment for students of all skill and experience levels.

 CFK Yearbook: Journalism and Photography with Kristina Evanko and Richard Fusillo

 $275, 8:00am – 11:55am, Building 4100 Outdoor Classroom E1

 College for Kids is such a fun experience... don’t you wish you could record the whole thing to remember it forever?
 Well, now you CAN!
 In this course, students will gain skills in page design, interviewing, editing, and photography while producing a creative yearbook.
 Learn the fundamentals of photography through exploring the artform with multiple techniques to elevate your work and personal style.
 Please have your student bring a camera (cell phone ok) each day.